nx-lr/protea/readme.md

 $rawEscape = `"$$" | "##" | "%%"`
 ```

+String literals can also be delimited by at least three single or double quotes, provided they end with _at least_ that many quotes of the same type.
+The rules for single- and double-quoted strings also apply.

+Some transformations are applied to string literals of this type:

+- all beginning and ending newlines and whitespace are discarded
+- newlines are normalized to `\n` and carriage returns discarded
+- all beginning indentation is based on the column of the opening quote, discarding whitespace as needed.

 ### Escapes

-Escape sequences are used to represent characters in a string without triggering a syntax error.
-An escape character on its own does not have meaning, so all escape sequences are of two or more characters, which all begin with a backslash.
+Escape sequences are used to represent characters that would otherwise have a syntax error.
+Like a lot of languages, all escapes begin with a backslash.
 The first character of an escape sequence is the escape character, and the second character is the character to be escaped.

 Certain single-letter escapes represent special values: